sindresorhus/eslint-plugin-unicorn/docs/rules/filename-case.md

 # Enforce a case style for filenames

 Enforces all linted files to have their names in a certain case style.
-Default is `kebabCase`.
+The default is `kebabCase`.

 Files named `index.js` are ignored as they can't change case (Only a problem with `pascalCase`).